Why women need to get screened for colon cancer

 If you’re aged 45 or older, it’s time to get screened and if you are under 45 but have symptoms, it’s time to get screened immediately.
 Don’t delay, because the earlier a diagnosis is made, the more favorable your prognosis is.

-If you are experiencing symptoms or need to schedule your screening colonoscopy, contact the expert gastroenterology team at the Digestive Health Center in Reno or fill out an appointment request form and a team member will contact you soon.
-At the Digestive Health Center in Reno, every GI physician is fellowship-trained in gastroenterology, the medical staff is highly specialized in endoscopic procedures, and you will receive the highest quality of care in a comfortable, private setting for a fraction of what hospitals charge for the same outpatient procedure.
+At the Digestive Health Center in Reno, every GI doctor is fellowship-trained in gastroenterology, the medical staff is highly specialized in endoscopic procedures, and you will receive the highest quality of care in a comfortable, private setting for a fraction of what hospitals charge for the same outpatient procedure.
 Get scheduled to get screened today and save your life!

 Learn more about why colon cancer awareness is important to everyone.